Template for Highschool Transcript List Form

 - Fill out your form and add any necessary information using the toolbar.

-- Once finished, click the Sign tool to authorize your homeschool transcript generator.
+- Once finished, click the Sign tool to authorize your Template For Highschool Transcript List Form.

 - Select the signature method that is most suitable for you: Draw, Generate initials, or upload an image of your handwritten signature.